• Features

 Consider a two-part series.
 Part one (send this two weeks before arrival):

-We’re really looking forward to seeing you at [location] on [date].
+We’re really looking forward to seeing you at [Hotel Perissimi] on [July 7th].
 Everything is good to go at our end, and we’ll be in touch in a week with additional booking details.

-If you have any questions, you can manage your account [insert account link], call us on [number], or email us at [email address].
+If you have any questions, you can manage your account [on your profile page], call us on [add phone number], or email us at [[email protected]].

 Copy text